charliemeyer2000/nvim/README.md

 ## Searching

-You can just use the default searcher for searching for stuff, but I also have <leader> (which ihave mapped to the spacebanr) + G to do a live grep of all the files in the current directory.
+You can just use the default searcher for searching for stuff, but I also have <leader> (which i have mapped to the spacebanr) + G to do a live grep of all the files in the current directory.

 ## Window Management